Cider press. Own cider production business. How to make cider carbonated

 Maverick Sport

-The flying machine, ranked 6th in the TOP-11 by I-TEC, is both a car and a paraglider.
+The flying car, ranked 6th in the TOP 11 from the I-TEC company, is both a car and a paraglider.
 She doesn't need wings or anti-gravity technology.

 The company decided to use parachutes for flights.
-Moreover, to do this precisely for being in the air, and not to use them, as in superfast cars, to help the braking system.
+Moreover, do this specifically for being in the air, and not use them, as in super-fast cars, to help the braking system.

 Differences

-The main one is that, unlike analogues (albeit already at the stage of mass production), this air car is already on sale.
+The main one is that, unlike its analogues (even if they are already at the mass production stage), this airmobile is already on sale.

 Design